Updated on July 12, 2026.

 Direct Answer: How Are LMM, LML, and L5P Delete Setups Different?

-LMM is the early DPF/regen generation, LML is the DEF/SCR and CP4 generation, and L5P is the ECM-unlock and late-model electronics generation.
+LMM is the DPF/regen generation, LML is the DEF/SCR and CP4 generation, and L5P is the ECM-access and late-model electronics generation.

 If you are still sorting out DPF, DEF, SCR, and EGR basics, get the system straight before comparing hardware.
 The fastest reference point is our DPF, DEF, and EGR differences guide.